List of counties in Massachusetts

 The Commonwealth of Massachusetts has 14 counties, though eight of these fourteen county governments were abolished between 1997 and 2000.
-The counties in the southeastern portion of the state retain county-level local government (Barnstable, Bristol, Dukes, Norfolk, Plymouth) or, in one case, (Nantucket County) consolidated town-county government.
+The counties in the southeastern portion of the state retain county-level local government (Barnstable, Bristol, Dukes, Norfolk, Plymouth) or, in one case (Nantucket County), consolidated town-county government.
 Vestigial judicial and law enforcement districts still follow county boundaries even in the counties whose county-level government has been disestablished, and the counties are still generally recognized as geographic entities if not political ones.
 Three counties (Barnstable, Hampshire, and Franklin) have formed new county regional compacts to serve as a form of regional governance.

 Abolitions of some county governments

-Mismanagement of Middlesex County's public hospital in the mid-1990s left that county on the brink of insolvency, and in 1997 the Massachusetts legislature stepped in by assuming all assets and obligations of the county.
-The government of Middlesex County was officially abolished on July 11, 1997.
+Financial difficulties in the mid-1990s, including liabilities associated with the county's public hospital and default on county obligations, left Middlesex County facing insolvency.
+In 1997 the Massachusetts legislature intervened, abolishing the county government and transferring its assets, debts, and responsibilities to the Commonwealth.
 Later that year, the Franklin County Commission voted itself out of existence.
 The law abolishing Middlesex County also provided for the elimination of Hampden County and Worcester County on July 1, 1998.
 This law was later amended to abolish Hampshire County on January 1, 1999; Essex County and Suffolk County on July 1 of that same year; and Berkshire County on July 1, 2000.
 State law allows other counties either to abolish themselves, or to reorganize as a "regional council of governments", as Hampshire and Franklin Counties have done.
 The governments of Bristol, Plymouth, and Norfolk Counties remain substantially unchanged.
 Barnstable and Dukes Counties have adopted modern county charters, enabling them to act as efficient regional governments.
 Dukes County in particular has a strong regional planning agency known as the Martha's Vineyard Commission.

+Three counties—Barnstable County, Hampshire County, and Franklin County—have established regional governmental compacts that perform limited coordinating functions traditionally associated with county administration.
+The Barnstable County Regional Government continues to operate under a home rule charter, while the Hampshire Council of Governments and Franklin Regional Council of Governments provide shared municipal services such as public health coordination, emergency planning, cooperative purchasing, and regional planning in areas where most county governments have been abolished or substantially reduced.